8238 Public Safety Communications Dispatcher

 Candidates are required to undergo a polygraph examination to verify the veracity and accuracy of the information submitted regarding, but not limited to, the use of controlled substances, driving, criminal, and employment history, and other job-related factors.
 The Department of Emergency Management will not consider individuals who have previously been rejected for hire based upon conditions which are not subject to change such as felony conviction, involvement in the distribution of illegal substances, etc.

 A psychological examination is required prior to appointment.
 The examination consists of a written test and a clinical interview to determine the candidate’s fitness for emergency work.

 Prior to appointment, eligible persons must successfully pass a medical examination to determine his/her ability to perform the essential functions of the job.

-Candidates who are rejected for hire based upon a history of controlled substance abuse, psychological testing and/or background factors are not eligible to reapply for two (2) years from the date of disqualification.
+Candidates who are rejected for hire based upon a history of controlled substance abuse and/or background factors are not eligible to reapply for two (2) years from the date of disqualification.
+Candidates who are rejected for hire based upon psychological testing are not eligible to reapply for one(1) year from the date of disqualification.
 The Department of Emergency Management reserves the right to disqualify individuals who have previously been rejected for hire based upon conditions that are not subject to change, e.g., felony convictions, controlled substance abuse.
-In addition, the Department may reject, within a two (2) year period from final disqualification, individuals who have previously been rejected for hire based upon psychological testing or background factors.
+In addition, the Department may reject, within a two (2) year period from final disqualification, individuals who have previously been rejected for hire based upon background factors and, within a one (1) year period, individuals who have previously been rejected for hire based upon psychological testing.
 Final disposition, in the instance of an appeal of disqualification, shall be that date on which all administrative remedies have been exhausted.

 Realistic Job Preview: